-The first lawsuit has been fired against a doctor who performed an abortion in violation of Texas’s restrictive new abortion ban.
+The first lawsuit has been fired against a doctor who performed an abortion in violation of Texas’s restrictive new anti-abortion law.

 Arkansas man, convicted felon, and former tax attorney Oscar Amos Stilley filed a four-page lawsuit against San Antonio, Texas-based Dr. Alan Braid in Bexar County District Court late Monday morning.